Shah-Bano14/CDP/README.md

-The project includes the Implementations of the various topics stated.
+The project includes the Implementations of the various topics stated knowledge purpose